in , ,

 • Feeding: Fertilize Nertera only after the plant has flowered in summer excess fertilizer encourages foliage growth but inhibits flowers and fruit production.

-Nertera Care
+Nertera care

 • Protect Nertera from excess moisture.

-Growing Nertera as a Houseplant
+Growing Nertera as a houseplant

 • Give Nertera bright light, a cool temperature, and high humidity.